alexfazio/OpenPlexity-Pages/README.md

 poetry run streamlit run openplexity_pages/app.py
 ```

 And that's it!
 Your application should now be up and running.
-Enjoy exploring OpenPlexity!
+Enjoy exploring OpenPlexity Pages!

 ---

 ## Contribute

-OpenPlexity thrives on community contributions.
+OpenPlexity Pages thrives on community contributions.
 Whether you're fixing bugs, adding features, or improving docs, we welcome your input!
 Check out our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ## Support the Project

-Love OpenPlexity?
+Love OpenPlexity Pages?
 Here's how you can help:

 - Star us on GitHub

 ## The Power of Open Source

-While Perplexity Pages offers a polished, hosted solution, OpenPlexity brings the power of AI-driven content creation to the open-source community.
+While Perplexity Pages offers a polished, hosted solution, OpenPlexity Pages brings the power of AI-driven content creation to the open-source community.
 We believe in the potential of collaborative development and the importance of data privacy.

-With OpenPlexity, you have the freedom to host your own instance, contribute to its development, and create content that educates, inspires, and engages your audience—all while maintaining full control over your data and the tool itself.
+With OpenPlexity Pages, you have the freedom to host your own instance, contribute to its development, and create content that educates, inspires, and engages your audience—all while maintaining full control over your data and the tool itself.

 **Let's see what we can create together.**